awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/prerequisites/aws_event.md

 are running the workshop on your own, go to: [Start the workshop on your own]({{< relref "self_paced.md" >}}).
 {{% /notice %}}

-### Login to AWS Workshop Portal
+### Login to the AWS Workshop Portal

-This workshop creates an AWS acccount and a Cloud9 environment.
-You will need the **Participant Hash** provided upon entry, and your email address to track your unique session.
+If you are at an AWS event, an AWS acccount was created for you to use throughout the workshop.
+You will need the **Participant Hash** provided to you by the event's organizers.

-Connect to the portal by clicking the button or browsing to [https://dashboard.eventengine.run/](https://dashboard.eventengine.run/).
+1. Connect to the portal by browsing to [https://dashboard.eventengine.run/](https://dashboard.eventengine.run/).
+2. Enter the Hash in the text box, and click **Proceed**
+3. In the User Dashboard screen, click **AWS Console**
+4. In the popup page, click **Open Console**

+You are now logged in to the AWS console in an account that was created for you, and will be available only throughout the workshop run time.

 Once you have completed the step above, **you can head straight to [Create a Workspace]({{< relref "workspace.md" >}})**